holorum/USSLongIslandBot/readme.md

 To use your token simple create a "token" file in the folder where the main.py file is and you are good to go.

 ### End
-Currently this is all you need to run your own USS Long Island like bot.
+Currently this is all you need to run your own USS Long Island Bot like bot.

 ## Links